cennznet/api.js/docs/METHODS_STORAGE.md

 ▸ **pristineCode**(`CodeHash`): `Option<Bytes>`
 -   A mapping from an original code hash to the original code, untouched by instrumentation.

+▸ **rentByteFee**(): `BalanceOf`
+-   Price of a byte of storage per one block interval.
+Should be greater than 0.

+▸ **rentDepositOffset**(): `BalanceOf`
+-   The amount of funds a contract should deposit in order to offset  the cost of one byte.
+Let's suppose the deposit is 1,000 BU (balance units)/byte and the rent is 1 BU/byte/day,  then a contract with 1,000,000 BU that uses 1,000 bytes of storage would pay no rent.
+But if the balance reduced to 500,000 BU and the storage stayed the same at 1,000,  then it would pay 500 BU/day.

+▸ **signedClaimHandicap**(): `BlockNumber`
+-   Number of block delay an extrinsic claim surcharge has.
+When claim surchage is called by an extrinsic the rent is checked  for current_block - delay

+▸ **storageSizeOffset**(): `u64`
+-   Size of a contract at the time of creation.
+This is a simple way to ensure  that empty contracts eventually gets deleted.

+▸ **surchargeReward**(): `BalanceOf`
+-   Reward that is received by the party whose touch has led  to removal of a contract.

+▸ **tombstoneDeposit**(): `BalanceOf`
+-   The minimum amount required to generate a tombstone.

 ▸ **transactionBaseFee**(): `BalanceOf`
 -   The fee to be paid for making a transaction; the base.